 Telerik Test Studio allows a user to write code for the complex tests or tests that cannot be handled by its record and playback.
 Along with the ability to write code for your test step, Test Studio also offers several different features that facilitate and helps in designing tests by writing code.
 There are several different components that help user during coding, in this tutorial we will have a brief introduction to these components.

-When you add a coded step to your test, you are actually defining methods in a code behind file.
-We have already discussed code behind file in details in the following post.
+When you add a coded step to your test, you are actually defining methods in a code-behind file.
+We have already discussed the code-behind file in details in the following post.

 When a user uses step builder to add a coded step or converts an existing step in to coded step a code behind file is added just below the current test.
 Double click on the code behind file will open coded step.